-

 Cloud Services

-The Cloud Framework prohibits cloud service providers from (i) providing to any third party any subscriber content or subscriber data; and (ii) processing or using subscriber content or subscriber data for purposes other than those permitted by the cloud subscriber; except where (a) the same is required under KSA laws; or (b) the subscriber’s data is of non-governmental nature and is not received from any government entity, and the relevant cloud customer has given their express prior consent (whether in an opt-in or opt-out form).
+The Cloud Regulations prohibit cloud service providers from (i) providing to any third party any subscriber content or subscriber data; and (ii) processing or using subscriber content or subscriber data for purposes other than those permitted by the cloud subscriber; except where (a) the same is required under KSA laws; or (b) the subscriber's data is of non-governmental nature and is not received from any government entity, and the relevant cloud customer has given its express prior consent (whether in an opt-in or opt-out form).

 Ecommerce